Galaxy populations in groups and clusters-II. Conditional luminosity functions at redshifts from z~1 to z~0: Discussion

-Perhaps the most striking result of this work is the identification of a universal minimum in the quenched fraction of satellite galaxies at $M_\ast\sim10^9M_\odot$ (\autoref{fig:oldfractioncomz}).
+One of the most intriguing results of this work is the presence of a common minimum in the quenched fraction of satellite galaxies at $M_\ast\sim10^9M_\odot$ (\autoref{fig:oldfractioncomz}).
 This feature was originally identified in \citetalias{Meng2023Galaxy} for galaxies in the local Universe.
-Our work further shows that the same halo mass-independent feature appears across the full redshift range $0<z<1$, with remarkable consistency.
-When expressed as a function of stellar mass rather than luminosity, the valley-like structure aligns almost perfectly across cosmic time, suggesting that the underlying physical processes are imprinted at a characteristic mass scale that is independent of environment and epoch.
+Our work suggests that a comparable halo mass-independent feature may persist across the full redshift range $0<z<1$.
+When expressed as a function of stellar mass rather than luminosity, the valley-like structure shows substantial overlap across cosmic time, suggesting that the underlying physical processes may be associated with a characteristic stellar mass scale that exhibits only weak dependence on environment and epoch.

-This result echoes and extends recent findings from field galaxy studies. \citet{Santini2022Stellar} reported a minimum in the quenched fraction of field galaxies at $M_\ast\sim10^{9}M_\odot$ at $z\sim1$, and \citet{Hamadouche2025JWST} identified a similar characteristic mass based on transitions in the size–mass relation and S\'ersic index of quiescent galaxies at $z\lesssim2$.
+This result echoes and extends recent findings from field galaxy studies. \citet{Santini2022Stellar} reported a minimum in the quenched fraction of field galaxies at $M_\ast\sim10^{9}M_\odot$ at $z\sim1$, and \citet{Hamadouche2025JWST} identified a similar characteristic mass based on transitions in the size-mass relation and S\'ersic index of quiescent galaxies at $z\lesssim2$.
 The convergence of these independent lines of evidence points to a fundamental mass scale in galaxy quenching.

 The physical origin of this characteristic mass can be understood in terms of the interplay between environmental and internal quenching mechanisms that dominate in different mass regimes:

 \begin{itemize} \item \textbf{At the lowest masses ($M_\ast\lesssim10^9M_\odot$)}: The quenched fraction increases with decreasing stellar mass.
 Isolated galaxies in this regime are almost exclusively star-forming \citep{Geha2012stellar}, implicating environmental processes as the quenching agents.
 Ram-pressure stripping \citep{Gunn1972infall} is the most plausible mechanism: dwarf galaxies' shallow gravitational potentials make them highly susceptible to gas removal in the dense intracluster medium, and the efficiency of this process increases toward lower masses.
 Observational evidence for ram-pressure stripping at intermediate redshift \citep[e.g.,][]{Boselli2019Evidence} supports this interpretation.